watermint/toolbox/docs/guides/dropbox-business.md

 ## Group member management commands

 You can add/delete/update group members by the below commands.
-If you want to add/delete/update group members by CSV file, use `group member batch add`, `group member batch delete`, or `group member batch delete`.
+If you want to add/delete/update group members by CSV file, use `dropbox team group member batch add`, `dropbox team group member batch delete`, or `dropbox team group member batch delete`.

 | Command                                                                                                           | Description                       |
 |-------------------------------------------------------------------------------------------------------------------|-----------------------------------|